SoftUni-Internal/interactive-content/EN/08-Design-Patterns-and-Best-Practices/02-common-design-patterns.md

 The **decorator pattern** is a structural design pattern that promotes code reusability and is an alternative to subclassing.
 With this pattern, extra responsibilities or behaviors can be added to objects during runtime, without breaking the code that uses these objects.

 ## When to use
-- when you need to add functionality to an object either dynamically (during runtime) or statically, without affecting the behavior of other objects of the same class.
+- When you need to add functionality to an object either dynamically (during runtime) or statically, without affecting the behavior of other objects of the same class.
-- when extension by subclassing is not practical.
+- When extension by subclassing is not practical.

 ## When not to use